 Once you are in the laboratory, the notebook should be used to record all your actual measurements (crude weights, purified weights, percentage yields, b.pts. m.pts. distillation temperatures etc.) and observations (colours of solutions, precipitates etc.) as you perform the experiment.
-This means you should have your notebook with you at the balance when weighing things, by your side when you are measuring results and in general as you do the experiment.

-Make sure note any deviations from your point form summary and the procedure at stated in the laboratory manual.
-Separations / extractions are often easily described in simple flow-chart format.
-Difficulties encountered with laboratory operations and any accidental loss or contamination of product should be recorded.
+Note any deviations from your point form summary.
+Separations are often easily described in flow-chart format.
+Difficulties encountered with laboratory operations and any accidental loss or contamination of product should be noted.